thorchain/docs/liquidity.md

 - Users can swap one token for another at any time at a price determined by the ratio of assets in the pool
 - This ensures that liquidity is always available, and swaps occur without intermediaries or centralized price oracles
 - Pools are additionally "repaired" by arbitrageurs, which keeps their prices aligned with external markets
+- Pool prices are additionally "maintained" by arbitrageurs to keep them aligned with external markets

 ## Slip-based Fees – liquidity-dependent fees